dimitri-nicolo/calico/v2.2/usage/logs/elastic/ee-audit.md

 As part of setting up your cluster we recommend you enable auditing for Kubernetes/OpenShift resources as well.
-The following sections describe setting up auditing on the Kubernetes/OpenShift API Server for the following resources that are directly involved in network policy evaluation at the same level as for the {{site.prodname}}
+The following sections describe setting up auditing on the Kubernetes/OpenShift API Server for the following resources that are directly involved in network policy evaluation at the same level as for the {{site.tseeprodname}}
 resources above.

 - `Pod`